Lodging Type: Hotel

 After a 7-year restoration project, the house opened as a guesthouse in 2006.
 It was renamed Baitil Aman, meaning the house o peace.
 It has solar heated water and WiFi throughout.
 Boat trips, tours of Shela Village and other excursions can be arranged.

-To request availability / quotation, add Baitil Aman to your shortlist.
+To find out more, or request a quotation, add Baitil Aman to your list of favourites.